Can taking out health insurance help you save on tax?

 The Australian Government Rebate

-To make private hospital cover more affordable, the Federal Government offers a rebate, known as the Australian Government Rebate (AGR).
-If you earn $144,000 or less as a single (or $288,000 or less as a family), you’re eligible for Medicare and you take out an appropriate level of hospital cover from nib you’ll be eligible for the AGR.
+To help make private hospital cover more affordable, the Federal Government offers a rebate on private health insurance, known as the Australian Government Rebate (AGR).
+If you meet the relevant eligibility criteria, including income requirements, and take out an eligible level of hospital cover, you may be eligible to receive the AGR.
 The amount of the rebate that you are eligible to receive depends on which age and income bracket you fall under.
 You can head to nib’s Australian Government Rebate information page to find out which age bracket you’re eligible for and what percentage of your premium the Australian Government will cover.
 You can receive your AGR as a reduction on your premiums.

 Although the AGR is not a tax, if you claimed too much AGR as a premium reduction (or too little), it will be reconciled at tax time.